sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 problems and easier to identify pains that are big enough for you to solve and charge money for.

-Make your job easier and pick great customers.

 Research, research, research
 ------------------------------